 - Fried foods

-If your child is constipated, ensure their diet contains the following:
+If your child is constipated, then ensure their diet includes these foods (5):

 - Frozen peas

 What do these foods have in common?
-They’re high in fibre, which is an easy fix for constipation.
+They’re high in fiber, which is an easy fix for constipation.
+(6)

 2. Magnesium Supplements